hacdias/blocklearning/README.md

 This code was used during a thesis in order to compare different aspects of Blockchain-based Federated Learning systems.

+> ⚠️ This repository is archived as it is not being actively maintained.
+However, if you have any interest in maintaining this repository further or you need some help to use it, please [contact me](https://hacdias.com/contact).

 ## Structure

 - [`blocklearning/`](./blocklearning/) contains the modular Python library.